Amigo (restaurant): History

 The first Amigo Restaurant opened in Causeway Bay in the middle of the 1967 riots.
-It survived that traumatic time and continued to grow within its first year of operation, later purchasing its own premises at Amigo Mansion in Happy Valley in 1976.
-The mansion and the restaurant were designed and built together.
+It survived that traumatic time and continued to grow within its first year of operation, later purchasing its own premises at Amigo Mansion in Happy Valley on 22-May-1976.
+The building and the restaurant were designed and built together.

 Decorations

 There are watercolours by Sir William Russell Flint on the walls.
 There are also antique sideboards holding Christofle silver and trolleys for carving or making crepes suzettes at the table.

 Owner

 The restaurant owner Yeung Wing-chung comes from a family whose main business was selling rice.
 He later branched out into the toy business and hit the jackpot in the 1980s manufacturing Cabbage Patch Kids.